-Figure 4 – 2 inch Pipe System Head Curve

-Figure 5 – 3 inch Pipe System Head Curve

 Conclusion

 Presently, it has been determined that the tanks should be located at site 3, with the bottom of the tanks at an elevation of 86.3 feet above the main road of the village.
 The tanks will have a storage volume of 3,369 cubic feet, allotting for a 3 day supply of water.
 The 3 day supply will ensure that the village will have a water supply for an adequate amount of time to make any repairs to the pumping system or distribution system.
 It has also been determined that a 3” diameter pipe will be used to connect the storage tanks to the distribution system.
 In the future, design of the pumping system will be completed, a detailed budget will be created and an operations and maintenance manual will be written.
 Currently, we are communicating with Sunwise Technologies regarding the Grundfos SQ Flex Solar Submersible Pump.